-‘My name is Helena, I am a Student Ambassador for A-LAW, and the participation and inclusions officer for our BCU Law society.
+‘My name is Helena, I am a Student Member for A-LAW, and the participation and inclusions officer for our BCU Law society.
 My initiative for fundraising through a bake sale was because I felt more students in the university would engage with a bake sale, rather than a specific event.
 Through collaborating with the BCU Earth Society, and our aims to be more environmentally friendly, we made the cupcakes vegetarian.
 There was a lot of engagement, especially from those who were not aware of animal welfare law.
 The fundraiser was definitely a great way to not only raise money for A-LAW but to educate people on animal welfare, and to promote A-LAW as a charity, as some students were curious about who we were raising funds for.
 All in all it was a successful fundraiser and we raised £102.50!’

 Run a Race